 Tax Shelter Reporting Regulations.
-Generally, under Treasury Regulations, if an individual shareholder recognizes a loss of \$2 million or more or if a corporate shareholder recognizes a loss of \$10 million or more, the shareholder must file with the IRS a disclosure statement on Form 8886.
+Generally, under U.S. Treasury regulations, if a shareholder recognized a loss of at least \$2 million in any single taxable year or \$4 million in any combination of taxable years for an individual shareholder or at least \$10 million in any taxable year or \$20 million in any combination of taxable years for a corporate shareholder, the shareholder must file with the IRS a disclosure statement on Form 8886.
 The fact that a loss is reportable under these regulations does not affect the legal determination of whether the taxpayer's treatment of the loss is proper.
-Shareholders are urged to consult their tax advisers to determine the applicability of these regulations in light of their individual circumstances.
+Shareholders should consult their own tax advisers to determine the applicability of these regulations in light of their individual circumstances.